jwstegemann/fritz2/www/src/pages/headless/headlessComponents.md

 ### Databinding

-Some headless components support data-binding.
+Some headless components support data binding.
 This means that the component reacts to dynamic data from the outside, processes and uses this data internally if necessary, and is also able to communicate changes to the outside world.
 This corresponds to the classic two-way data binding that makes up the core of fritz2.

-Due to the importance of this mechanism, there is a specialized `Property` called `DatabindingProperty<T>`, which is suitable for most data-binding scenarios.
+Due to the importance of this mechanism, there is a specialized `Property` called `DatabindingProperty<T>`, which is suitable for most data binding scenarios.

 This property therefore requires the following parameters via `invoke` for use: